Get stories and expert advice on all things related to college and parenting.

-When that thermometer thing pops up out of the Thanksgiving turkey, maybe it should come with another kind of signal for the families of first and second year college students: Get ready for the “I think I want to transfer/take time off” text or phone call!
+When that thermometer thingy pops up out of the Thanksgiving turkey, maybe it should come with another kind of signal for the families of first- and second-year college students: Get ready for the “I think I want to transfer/take time off” conversation!

-At nearly the same moment, a friend and colleague was having a similar conversation with her son, a freshman, in his case about transferring.
+At nearly the same moment, a friend was having a similar conversation with her son, a freshman, in his case about transferring.
 Though we know from statistics that it’s common for college students to transfer or take time off, that doesn’t mean it’s an easy place for a parent to be.
-My friend and I were hearing some painful soul-searching from our kids: “I don’t feel like I know myself in a context outside of school”; “I can’t seem to focus — I’m not doing my best work”; “I’m not sure why I’m even here.”
+My friend and I were hearing some painful soul-searching from our kids: “I don’t feel like I know myself in a context outside of school."
+"I can’t seem to focus — I’m not doing my best work.”
+“I’m not sure why I’m even here.”

 Suddenly we were all feeling a bit lost.

-Freshmen may still be homesick.
+During the pandemic, a larger number of students than usual may be feeling dissatisfied with their college experiences.
+First-year students may still be homesick.
 It can take a full semester or even a year to adjust to college.
-Students who still haven’t settled in may assume this means they don’t belong.
-Having just been home for Thanksgiving, they may have returned to campus missing old friends and significant others with renewed intensity.
+Students who still haven’t settled in and made a meaningful connection with their new college community may assume this means they don’t belong.

 Second-year students may be experiencing “sophomore slump” (see below).
-Students get burned out, especially if they didn’t take a gap year between high school and college.
+Students get burned out.
 The end of the semester is a time of high stress and short, dark days.
-Small things that haven’t been going quite right all fall may now be coalescing into a bigger ball of unhappiness.
+Small things that haven’t been going quite right all year may be coalescing into a bigger ball of unhappiness.

-My son seemed relieved to put his feelings into words and to know that he has choices, and also to learn from his class dean that he has until early January to make a decision.
+My son seemed relieved to put his feelings into words and to know that he had choices, and also to learn from his class dean that he had until early January to make a decision.

-Your student might be reacting to the stress of the end-of-semester workload or to holiday blues.
+Your student might be reacting to the stress of the end-of-semester workload, or to pandemic blues.
 When they catch up on sleep, they may have a different perspective.
 Help them think about the entire semester rather than just the last few weeks.

 First-year students especially may not realize how much they’ve learned — and changed.
 What new academic understanding do they have, both in subject matter and “college knowledge?”
 What connections have they made?
 Help your student think about making the most of the hard work they’ve already done.